 Related: Want more WW2 Games?
 We’ve got you covered.

 It’s a combat-focused game, so you don’t need to worry about building units, but you WILL have to worry about keeping your forces supplied as they blitz across the map.
 Tactical options such as encirclement, supporting fire & breaking down units into smaller ‘mini’ versions for a decent flank means you’ll have plenty of options with which to take that key objective.
-It’s not too far-removed from a hex-based, WW2-style Advanced Wars.
+It’s not so far removed from a hex-based, WW2-themed Advanced Wars.

 Unity of Command 2